cased27/academicTranscripts/JSnotes.md

 var tags = document.querySelectorAll(“.abcClassName”);
 ```
 calling the variable ‘tags’ will bring all the h1 elements
-* Note that using `.querySelectorAll` will give you an Node list
+* Note that using `.querySelectorAll` will give you an Node list unlike the other methods which return HTML Collections
 <br>

 <a name="manipulation" class="manipulation"></a>